MetalBlockchain/metal-docs/docs/apis/metalgo/apis/p-chain.md

 Not recommended for use on Mainnet.
 See warning notice in [Keystore API](./keystore.md).
 :::

-Complete a transfer of AVAX from the X-Chain, or C-Chain to the P-Chain.
+Complete a transfer of METAL from the X-Chain, or C-Chain to the P-Chain.

-Before this method is called, you must call the X-Chain’s [`avm.export`](x-chain.md#avmexport) or C-Chain’s [`avax.export`](c-chain.md#avaxexport) method with assetID `AVAX` to initiate the transfer.
+Before this method is called, you must call the X-Chain’s [`avm.export`](x-chain.md#avmexport) or C-Chain’s [`avax.export`](c-chain.md#avaxexport) method with assetID `METAL` to initiate the transfer.

 #### **Signature**